SeyithanEr/The-usage-of-RPLidar-A2M12-with-Raspberry-Pi/README.md

 *If you have an RPLidar A2M12, this command will work, but if you have a different version of RPLidar, change the "256000" number according to the baud rate of your Lidar.

 Then simply type y in the terminal.
-This is a fine detail to ensure that the received data is saved to the veriler.txt file.
+This is a fine detail to ensure that the received data is saved to the data.txt file.
 To stop the rotation of the RPlidar, simply press the "enter" key without typing anything.